 On appeal, the party appealing the denial of the motion for summary judgment must properly preserve this error by raising as a point of error or issue presented the failure of the trial court to grant the appellant's motion.
-870 scenario); see supra Part 1.III.C (discussing burden of proof when both parties move for summary judgment).
+If the appellant complains only that the trial court erred in granting the other side's motion for summary judgment and fails to complain that the court denied its own motions, it fails to preserve error on this issue and, if the appellate court reverses, it cannot render but can only remand the entire case.